mohak92/news-web-scraper/README.md

  4. Open tour browser and nvaigate to http://localhost:3000

- 5. Click on Scrape article to get articles, clik on save
+ 5. Click on Scrape article to get articles, click on save

  6. Click on saved articles button to view saved articles and add/delete comments or notes for every article.